 Anytown delegate spots fill up FAST!
-The sooner you apply, the more-likely you are to secure your slot for 2021.
-We will accept applications until full and no later than April 30th, 2021.
-Payments and registration, whether full or with financial assistance, must be executed by May 30th, 2021.
+The sooner you apply, the more-likely you are to secure your slot for 2022.
+We will accept applications until full and no later than May 15th, 2022.
+Payments and registration, whether full or with financial assistance, must be executed by May 31st, 2021.

 A maximum of 75 participants attend each Anytown session.
-Participants are supported throughout the week by 20-25 staff members, allowing for a low participant to staff ratio.
+Participants are supported throughout the week by 20-25 volunteer camp staff members, allowing for a low participant to staff ratio.

-The cost for Anytown, including transportation to and from Phoenix, is $490.00
+The cost for Anytown, including bus transportation to and from Phoenix, is $490.00.

-There will be a bus leaving from Phoenix on Sunday, July 19th, 2021.
+There will be a bus leaving from Phoenix on Sunday, June 12th, 2022.
 The exact location and time will be sent to you prior to that date.
-The bus will be bringing students back on Saturday, July 25th.
-Parents can also opt to drive their students though delegates are not permitted to drive to Anytown and park a car there for the week.
+The bus will be return students back to Phoenix on Saturday, June 18th.
+Parents & guardians are responsible for dropping their delegate off at the student drop-off and pick-up site.

 Once you register, we will give you a list of the basics.
-Be sure to bring enough clothes for 6 days.
+Be sure to bring enough clothes for 7 days & 6 nights.
 You will need shower shoes and closed-toe shoes.
 You must bring your own bedding (a sleeping bag works great), towels and toiletries.

-One of the special programs during Anytown is “Culture Night” when we share and appreciate our heritages with cultural singing, dancing, clothing, objects and customs.
-Please bring whatever you can to share with everyone.
-Some examples are quinceanera dresses, native clothing and artifacts, menorahs, kepahs, pictures, music, quotations and readings.
+One of the special programs during Anytown is “Culture & Faith Night” when we share and celebrate our diverse backgrounds with cultural singing, dancing, clothing, objects and customs.
+Delegates are encouraged to bring items from home that support Culture & Faith Night.
+Some examples are quinceanera dresses, native clothing and artifacts, menorahs, kepahs, pictures, music, quotes and readings.
 Songs and dances that are part of your culture are also very special to share at Anytown.
-We also have a program for sharing and learning about our faiths.
-Please bring reference materials and religious objects to share and better understand each other.

 Everyone gets three big meals and snacks throughout the day.
 There is no need to bring additional money unless delegates would like to purchase items from the Mingus Mountain camp store.